borng-osu/Test-Driven-Password-Check/README.md

-Password Checker
+# Password Checker

-Takes string as input and verifies the following:
+Takes password as input and verifies that it conforms to the following specifications:

 - Between 8 and 20 characters
 - Contains at least 1 lowercase letter